ververica/lab-flink-repository-analytics/README.md

 This Apache Flink application analyzes the commit history of the Apache Flink Open Source project.
 It pulls data form the Github API via a custom Flink Source and writes it to ElasticSearch.

-It is the running example fo a blog post series on Ververica Platform Community Edition.
+It is the running example for a blog post series on Ververica Platform Community Edition.

 The entrypoint class is `com.ververica.platform.FlinkCommitProgram`.